The (online) marketing world is a place where we love ourselves some acronyms. Think of words like PPC, USP, CPA, CPC, CRO, CTA, and ROI.

 The average monthly revenue is an easy one.
-By looking at your database for a longer period (let’s say two years) you can see how much each customer is spending on average every month in your store.
+By looking at your database for a more extended period (let’s say two years), you can see how much each customer spends on average every month in your store.
 Let’s say they buy with you seven times per year for a total of $60.
 Then the average monthly revenue per customer is $35.

 Gross Margin per Customer

 How much margin do you create on each sale you’re making?
-Let’s say you buy your product for $45, but you sell it for $60, then your gross margin per customer is 33%.
+Let’s say you buy your product for $45 but sell it for $60.
+Then your gross margin per customer is 33%.

 Monthly Churn Rate

 However, this part depends on the niche your e-commerce business operates in.
-For instance, Starbucks reports that their average customer lifespan is 20 years.
+For instance, Starbucks reports that its average customer lifespan is 20 years.

-Using the average lifespan of your customers helps you to calculate how much of them you’re are going away every month and are never returning anymore.
+Using your customers’ average lifespan helps you calculate how many of them you are going away every month and are never returning anymore.

 Segmenting the result

-The problem you have when looking at the average CLV of your business, that they might hide all sort of interesting stuff that is happening underneath the surface.
+When looking at the average CLV of your business, the problem is that they might hide all sorts of exciting stuff that is happening underneath the surface.

-So, now that you know your CLV for all of your clients, it is worthwhile to start zooming in from the bigger picture.
+So, now that you know your CLV for all of your clients, it is worthwhile to start zooming in on the bigger picture.

-Maybe you can try and segment your customer base over a more extended period as Avinash suggests.
-Let’s look at a period of perhaps two years or the total amount of money spend to see interesting patterns there.
+Maybe you can try and segment your customer base over a more extended period, as Avinash suggests.
+Let’s look at a period of perhaps two years or the total amount of money spent to see interesting patterns there.

 You might see things like the fact that your most valuable customers last year bought five times more than the average.
-The spend was 45% more than average per order.
-Those are the hidden gems that make up that last 20% of your customer base.
+The spend was 45% more than the average per order.
+Those hidden gems make up the last 20% of your customer base.

 And where are those most valuable customers coming from?

-By looking where you acquired your unprofitable, profitable and very profitable customers you can figure out which marketing channels you need to double down on.
+By looking at where you acquired your unprofitable, profitable, and very profitable customers, you can determine which marketing channels you need to double down on.
 A simple segmentation by channel can help you find these answers as well.